 - Health Science and Medical Technology

 - Hospitality, Tourism, and Recreation

 - Information and Communication Technologies

-- Manufacturing and Product Development
+- Manufacturing and Product

+Development

 - Marketing, Sales, and Service

-- Public Services
+- Public Service

 - Transportation

 The following table provides data on the number of DS CTE credentials issued in the past five years.
-Between 2014-15 and 2015-16, the number of preliminary credentials issued increased by 14.5 percent.
-The data does not include the DS Vocational Education teaching credentials issued in the 175 occupational subject areas during the transition; therefore, there may be fluctuations in this first five-year data set as programs transitioned to the new CTE standards over a period of time.
+Between 2015-16 and 2016-17, the number of preliminary credentials issued increased by 27.3 percent.
+There has been a steady increase in the past five years and the number of CTE credentials issued in 2016-17 more than doubled compared to the number of credentials issued five years ago.